 I raised a finger.
 "Not crazy.
 It's called ‘Refuge in Audacity'."

-I sighed.
-“Refuge in audacity.
-It’s when you act calm and self-assured while you are saying or doing something you shouldn’t.
-Other people won’t challenge you simply because they will think that you must have a good reason to do what you did and they are afraid they would look silly in front of others if they involved themselves.
-It’s how the Mona Lisa was stolen at one point.
-A guy just walked into the Louvre dressed as an employee, took off the painting, hid it under his smock and left, and no one even stopped him.
-Conmen do this kind of thing all the time too.”
+I sighed and explained, "Refuge in audacity.
+It's when you act completely self-assured while you are saying or doing something you shouldn't.
+Other people won't challenge you simply because they will think that you must have a good reason to do what you did and they are afraid they would look silly in front of others if they involved themselves.
+It's how the Mona Lisa was stolen at one point.
+A guy just walked into the Louvre dressed as an employee, took off the painting, hid it under his smock, and left, and no one even stopped him.
+Conmen do this kind of thing all the time too."

 "I... see."
 It seemed like Joshua finally calmed down, though his eyes were still jumping between me and the mouth of the alley like he expected the trio to show up at any minute.
 "But what if it didn't work?!
 We could have been in big trouble."